 Law has a reputation of being uptight, constitutional, and only concerning very serious affairs.
 But let’s just say that there are quite a few weird laws in Florida – let’s find out what they are!

 Florida is the most southeastern state in the United States of America.
 It is surrounded by the Gulf of Mexico on one side and the Atlantic Ocean on the other – this gives rise to miles and miles of gorgeous beaches that Florida is famous for, such as Miami Beach.
 It is also renowned all over the world for its fabulous theme parks.
+It is also known for its personal injury law.

-Of course, Florida is also often referred to newspapers with rather, shall we say, quirky headlines.
+Of course, Florida is also often referred to in newspapers with rather, shall we say, quirky headlines.
 ‘Florida Man’ – an infamous character that gets up to the strangest things – is someone I’m sure we’ve all heard of.
 After reading the headlines concerning him, we probably would not be surprised to hear that there are some bizarre laws in Florida…but that’s only until we read them.
 Let me tell you – some of these weird laws in Florida are strange!

 Don’t believe me?
 Read on to find out about 20 weird laws in Florida, from past or present!
 These are some of the strangest laws you will ever hear about.